yuguochencuc/DBT-Net/README.md

 # DBT-Net
-The audio demos with respect to the paper "DBT-Net: Dual-branch federative magnitude and phase estimation with attention-in-attention transformer for monaural speech enhancement" are provided (submitted to TASLP).
+The audio demos with respect to the paper "DBT-Net: Dual-branch federative magnitude and phase estimation with attention-in-attention transformer for monaural speech enhancement" are provided (Accepted by IEEE TASLP).
 The code and the pretained model is also released.

 ### Overall architecture: